 According to research published in the American Heart Association journal, Hypertension, regularly consuming probiotics improves blood pressure in a modest amount.
-Currently two-thirds of Americans are pre-hypertensive or fully hypertensive which means this research is very useful.
+Currently, two-thirds of Americans are pre-hypertensive or fully hypertensive, which means this research is beneficial.
 High blood pressure is a major health concern, with tens of thousands of American deaths each year directly related to high blood pressure.
 Hypertension often leads to heart disease and stroke, which are among the leading causes of morbidity and mortality in the USA.
 If we could even partially help those with high blood pressure with something as simple as probiotic supplementation, the effects could prove to be far-reaching.

-Probiotics are microorganisms (good bacteria) that offer health benefits to the host – they can be found in various different foods and also in supplement form.
-Probiotics are believed to play very important roles in regulating proper intestinal function and digestion – by balancing intestinal microflora.
+Probiotics are microorganisms (good bacteria) that offer health benefits to the host – they can be found in various foods and supplement forms.
+Probiotics are believed to play critical roles in regulating proper intestinal function and digestion – by balancing intestinal microflora.

 Researchers found the following results of nine high-quality studies which examined blood pressure and probiotics consumption in 543 adults with normal and elevated blood pressure:

-- The positive effects from probiotics on diastolic blood pressure were greatest in people whose blood pressure was equal to or greater than 130/85, which is considered elevated.
+- The positive effects of probiotics on diastolic blood pressure were greatest in people whose blood pressure was equal to or greater than 130/85, which is considered elevated.

 - Consuming probiotics for less than eight weeks didn’t lower systolic or diastolic blood pressure.